iffyaiyan/Advanced_Lane-Line/README.md

                                 /np.absolute(2*right_lane_fit_curvature[0])
 ```

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+Here I have provided an example image of my result plotted back down onto the road such that the lane area is identified clearly.

 Shown in example above.

 ---

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 - Output for : **project_video.mp4**